-Bits 63-03 in IA32 MCG STATUS are reserved.
+Bits 63:03 in IA32 MCG STATUS are reserved.

-14.3.1.4 IA32 MCG CTL MSR
+14.3.1.3 IA32_MCG_CTL MSR

-The IA32_MCG_CTL MSR (called the MCG_CTL MSR in P6 family processors) is present if the capability flag MCG_CTL_P is set in the IA32_MCG_CAP MSR (or the MCG_CAP MSR).
+The IA32_MCG_CTL MSR is present if the capability flag MCG_CTL_P is set in the IA32_MCG_CAP MSR.

-IA32_MCG_CTL (or MCG_CTL) controls the reporting of machine-check exceptions.
+IA32_MCG_CTL controls the reporting of machine-check exceptions.
 If present, writing 1s to this register enables machine-check features and writing all 0s disables machine-check features.
 All other values are undefined and/or implementation specific.